Improve Website Speed: 5 Ways to Decrease Website Load Time

 - GIF: Widely supported across browsers and devices, great for images with animation, smaller file size, lower image quality

-- WebP: Only supported in Chrome currently, great replacement for PNG and JPG, saved at a super small file size
+- WebP: Growing support across browsers, great replacement for PNG and JPG, saved at a super small file size

 Finally, you want to see if the image is saved at the smallest file size.
 There are no hard and fast rules when it comes to the perfect file size for an image, but a general rule of thumb would be to keep small-sized images to 10kb or less, medium images to 60kb or less and large images 150kb or less.
 Each image on your website is likely used in its own unique way so a set file size guide isn’t realistic.
 For example, you may have a hero image on your homepage.
 That image is not only large in width and height but is also likely large in file size when compared to a thumbnail image you are using in a blog.
 The goal with image file size is to get it as small as possible without distorting or blurring the image to a degree that it just doesn’t look good anymore.
 Play with the quality settings of your photos to see how file size is impacted.